 There are several different serotonin receptors in the intestines.
-The overactivation of the 5-HT3R receptor has specifically been linked to IBS with diarrhea.
+The overactivation of the 5-HT3R receptor has specific links to IBS with diarrhea.
 One study showed that people with IBS-D had double the number of 5-HT3R in the intestinal mucosa, compared with a control group.[ref]

 Your body produces bile acids for digesting fats as well as for getting rid of waste products, such as bilirubin.
 Adults produce between 400 and 800 ml of bile per day.

 About 95% of the bile acids are reabsorbed when they reach the end of the small intestines.
-They are recycled through the liver and then reused again.
+From there, recycling occurs through the liver for reuse.

 If too much of the bile acid ends up in the colon, diarrhea will ensue...
 This can be either from too much being produced or from not enough being reabsorbed at the end of the small intestines (at the ileum).